Thank you for submitting your abstract!

 - Abstract submission: Friday, July 12 at 12 pm

 - Notification of oral presentations: Friday, July 12 at 5 pm.
 If your abstract is not selected, you are encouraged to display a poster.
+As a reminder, if you're selected to give a lightning presentation, you are also requested to display a poster.

 - Poster submission to the DMU print shop: Tuesday, July 16 by 3 pm.
 Download the print shop order form.